By Dietitian Jill

-Case in point … I worked with an actress who had very respectable credits as a featured player in major motion pictures.
+Case in point … I worked with a shy actress (many of us performers are shy down deep … including me) who had very respectable credits as a featured player in major motion pictures.
 But she was afraid (operative word) that she’d never get roles like her peers, who were much more marketably social.

 Years later, that message became perverted into one about her not “going that high” in her life and career.
 Soon after she understood the dynamic of the incident, my client got a regular recurring role on a hit TV show.
 And they liked her so much that they invited her back for half the episodes.

-But, according to Dr. Julia Shaw, author of “The Memory Illusion,” rewriting our memories also comes with some benefits.
+According to Dr. Julia Shaw, author of “The Memory Illusion,” rewriting our memories also comes with some benefits.
 According to her …

 Without the flexibility that comes with our memories we would also be unable to learn and would always be stuck with old memories.
 Instead, we are able to rewrite information when better information comes along.
 We can update our memory banks regularly.
 We can learn from our mistakes.

 The article also explains that “It appears that the same brain regions light up whether you’re actually witnessing something, or you’re visualizing something in your mind’s eye.
 If you can remember seeing something, you believe it — even if you only “saw” it in your brain”.

 I can’t tell you how valuable a tool guided imagery has been in my practice.
 I’ve been able to have clients meet and embrace the parts of themselves that keep them stuck in old behaviors.
 And make friends with them so they no longer become a threat to their well-being.

 Here’s an easy exercise … sit or lie down in a comfortable, quiet place, take a few deep breaths, and then picture something you’ve always wanted to happen.
 Don’t forget to feel the excitement or any other emotion that goes along with it, and imagine it happening right now.
 Those three things are actually the basic elements of manifesting too.

 I’ve also learned from years of doing this practice that you don’t have to actually “see” it in your mind’s eye because some don’t image as well as others.
 But if you activate all your senses … what you see, hear, touch, smell and possibly taste … the experience is just as valid as if you could actually see it as a movie on your head-screen.

-So … whaddaya think?
 Ready to make new memories?
 Or perhaps reach that goal you haven’t been able to achieve until now?
 Just do it!